kamyarothmanhamad/Human3DSegmentation/README.md

 ## Abstract
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua

+Human3DSEG is an open-source framework for 3D human body part segmentation that leverages multi-view human parsing techniques.
+This repository provides a complete pipeline for automatic annotation and segmentation of 3D human point clouds and meshes.
+The framework consists of two main components: a data preprocessing module that handles automatic 3D annotation through 2D projections, and a model training pipeline that implements a Point Transformer architecture for accurate point cloud segmentation.
+Human3DSEG achieves state-of-the-art performance on human body part segmentation tasks while requiring minimal manual annotation effort.
+The framework is designed to be modular, allowing researchers and practitioners to adapt individual components for their

 <!--## Key Features

 - Feature 1